 Except when it comes to the news on CBS Sunday Morning.
 I like to watch the whole show, every minute.
 Every personality profile is fascinating.
 Every story is enlightening.
-I especially love when Jane Pauley is reading the script.
+But, I especially love when Jane Pauley is reading her part of the script.

-She’s like everyone’s calm and classy big sister.
+Isn’t she like everyone’s calm and classy big sister?

-Watching CBS Sunday Morning in your jammies with a big mug of coffee like I like it (one part cream to three parts brewed flavored coffee) is a relaxing experience.
-And a great way to start Mother’s Day.
+Watching CBS Sunday Morning in my jammies with a big mug of coffee like I like it (one part cream to three parts brewed flavored coffee) is a very relaxing experience.
+Indeed, what a great way to start off my first Mother’s Day without the kids.

 I have read all of Stormie Omartian’s books, including: The Power of a Praying Parent years ago (so motivating) and The Power of Praying for Your Adult Children recently (so comforting).
-Nobody knows this parental prayer subject like Stormie Omartian, and I consider these books to have affected my prayer life more than anything else.
+Nobody knows the subject of parental prayer better than Stormie Omartian, and I consider these books to have affected my prayer life more than anything else.

 (*Update: Church was a huge part of our Austin experience.
 We ended up at a different church than where we began, but we’ll always be thankful for the things we learned at Riverbend and the friends we made while there.)

 The food was truly delicious.
-Salmon, veggies and an Honest Tea.
+It was a simple lunch of salmon, veggies and an Honest Tea.
 Whole Foods in Austin is, and probably always be, one of my favorite places.
 It’s just a hip and happenin’ place to grab a bite to eat in downtown Austin.
-It’s also a great place to people-watch, especially on a day when you want to blend right into the crowd yourself.
+It’s also a great spot to people-watch, especially on a day when you hope to blend right into the crowd yourself.

 Her name was Obie.
 She was funny, endearing and absolutely devoted to her son.
 However, while he was well cared for, Mike’s mom and dad never cared all that much for each other.

-Over our 35 years of our own marriage, we’ve done a lot of hashing out what caused the divorce of our moms and dads.
-We respect our parents for many good thing about themselves, but occasionally, we have a pretty good laugh about the dysfunction of it all.
+Over the 35 years of our own marriage, we’ve done a lot of hashing out what caused the divorce of our moms and dads.
+We respect our parents for many good things about themselves, but occasionally, we have a pretty good laugh about the dysfunction of it all.

 Two Book Stores

-A browse through BookPeople is a sho-nuff treat for a book lover like me, but my husband doesn’t share my zeal for that experience.
-If it weren’t for me, he might never step foot in a book store!
-And he sure wouldn’t wander up and down the aisles if he did.
+While a relaxing browse through BookPeople is a sho-nuff treat for a book lover like me, my husband never seems to share my zeal for that experience.
+In fact, if it weren’t for me, he might never step foot inside a book store.
+And if he did, you would never catch him just wandering up and down the aisles.

-So if he’s willing to meander through category after category and section after section of socks, bookmarks, books and journals, he’s really doing it for ME.
+So if Mike is willing to meander through category after category and section after section of socks, bookmarks, books and journals, he’s really doing it for ME.

-Like I said, my man loves me a whole bunch.
+Like I said, my man loves me a whole, whole bunch.

 Can you believe I didn’t buy any books, though?

-After seeing Gigi on Undercover Boss, we Googled to see if there was a location close to us, and there was.
-We’ve been talking about going there, and tried once, but they were all sold out.
+Since we had recently seen Gigi on Undercover Boss, we Googled to see if there was a location close to us, and there was.
+We had tried once before at a different location, but they were all sold out.

 So, in the rain, we tried again today.
 This time, we were successful.

-Here’s my honest critique about Gigi’s.
-The cupcakes are very pretty, but the store itself offered less than I expected.
+The cupcakes are lovely, but the store itself offered less than I expected.

-A young mom and her little girl bought cupcakes and ate them at a tiny table inside the store.
+A young mom and her little girl bought pink cupcakes and ate them at a tiny table inside the store.
 No music, no cute plate, no coffee.
-They were eating their pretty cupcakes out of a recyclable cardboard bowl.
+They were eating their pretty desserts out of a recyclable cardboard bowl.
 On Mother’s Day.

 After watching the show about Gigi’s success, I wanted this to be the Cadillac of all cupcake shops, but it just wasn’t what I had envisioned.